-A business’ Google My Business listing is its most visible asset in local search, and half of those who search for local businesses visit them within 24 hours.
+A business’ GMB listing is its most visible asset in local search, and half of those who search for local businesses visit them within 24 hours.
+Read this article to learn how to optimize Google My Business so you too can increase local sales.

 You can verify and edit your business’s information on Google if you claim your GMB profile.
 If you don’t claim your GMB profile, Google will try to provide the best information about your business, which may not always be accurate.